 Your LASIK Experience

 Dr. Kerry Solomon performed South Carolina’s first LASIK procedure, and later, its first iLASIK procedure.
 He is considered by many to be one of the best LASIK surgeons in the country.
-Eye surgery patients routinely come to his Charleston, SC practice from Summerville, Myrtle Beach, Columbia and even Savannah, GA, due to his excellent reputation for LASIK.
+Patients routinely come to his practice from Myrtle Beach, Goose Creek, Johns Island, and beyond, due to his excellent reputation for LASIK.
 Despite the fact that he has performed thousands of these procedures, he understands that, for you, eye surgery is not routine, and you may feel anxious about the procedure.
 He and his staff are dedicated to making you feel comfortable, informed, and cared for at every step of your LASIK experience.

 - LASIK Patient of Dr. Solomon Patient Testimonials

 Your LASIK experience begins with your consultation.
 You will meet with Dr. Hood or Dr. Solomon for an evaluation, which includes corneal mapping, prescription assessment, and an eye exam.
 The doctor will look over the topography of your eyes to be sure that you are a good candidate for LASIK.
 Patients with thin corneas, asymmetric astigmatism, keratoconus, and other conditions may not be candidates, but Dr. Hood or Dr. Solomon will present you with other options to improve your vision without corrective lenses, should they be available.